txt/se17/README.md

 _Every feature is an experiment._
 -- Laurie Williams

-The premise of this subject is that Software Engineering is the process of the design, construction and maintenance of
+One premise of this subject is that Software Engineering is the process of the design, construction and maintenance of